 If you are visiting in rainy season, you can wait until you get to Costa Rica to see how the weather is before booking your tour.
 Since it’s not as busy as high season, you don’t really need to worry about places getting completely booked up.

-However, if you visit in end of June, July and beginning of August, we do recommend to pre-book.
+However, if you visit during the end of June, July and beginning of August, we do recommend to pre-book.
 That is a busy time for when Americans, Canadians and Europeans come down for summer vacation.
 May, beginning of June and September through November are much less crowded.

 PS.
 We have several discounts on tours you can check here!
 Costa Rica tours promos.